filmanddarkroom/FADU_Timer/readme.md

 # Film and Darkroom User (FADU) F-Stop Enlarger Timer

+**NOTE THIS IS THE DEVELOPMENT BRANCH - THIS VERSION MAY OR MAY NOT HAVE UNEXPECTED ADDITIONAL "FEATURES" THAT CAUSE IT TO NOT WORK CORRECTLY**

 An Android based darkroom enlarger timer using f-stop timing techniques.

-*** NOTE THIS IS THE DEVELOPMENT BRANCH - THIS VERSION MAY OR MAY NOT HAVE UNEXPECTED ADDITIONAL "FEATURES" THAT CAUSE IT TO NOT WORK CORRECTLY ***

 The app is built using the MIT App Inventor 2 development environment [AI2](https://appinventor.mit.edu)